• Skip to primary navigation

 Vouvray is an appellation in the Loire region of France, known for white wines made from the Chenin Blanc grape.
 An earlier vintage of this Vouvray had been among my Thanksgiving Wine Picks previously, so I thought this white wine with corned beef had promise.

-The Vouvray has bright lemon fruit soft mouthfeel, and some underlying minerality.
+The Vouvray has bright lemon fruit and a soft mouthfeel, along with some underlying minerality.
 We tested the Vouvray along with a red Burgundy during our first pairing experiment, and the Vouvray was the hands down winner!
 This white wine cleansed the palate after the salty meat, and also went along nicely with the mustard.
 There was enough body to stand up to the beef, too.

 Based on my initial testing, I had more confidence in white wine as a pairing for corned beef.
 So the next timeI made corned beef, I picked a bottle of 2016 Ravines Dry Riesling ($18, 12.5% ABV) from the Finger Lakes.
 Wet stone and citrus on the nose.
 On the palate, pear fruit along with a bit of petrol and lemon peel.
 Underlying minerality and good acidity.